 Christopher (Chris) M. King is a senior counsel and intellectual property lawyer with Foley & Lardner LLP.
 He is a member of the firm's Mechanical & Electromechanical Technologies Practice and the Food & Beverage and Manufacturing Industry Teams.

-Mr. King’s intellectual property counseling practice focuses on intellectual property protection strategies and portfolio management, securing patent protection by drafting and prosecuting patent applications, assisting clients in avoiding competitors’ patents by performing non-infringement and validity analyses and preparing patent opinions, drafting and negotiating agreements that involve intellectual property rights, and performing intellectual property-related due diligence for merger and acquisition activities.
+Chris provides a broad range of intellectual property (IP) counseling services.
+His practice focuses on IP protection strategies and portfolio management, securing patent protection by drafting and prosecuting patent applications, assisting clients in avoiding competitors’ patents by performing non-infringement and validity analyses and preparing patent opinions, drafting and negotiating agreements that involve intellectual property rights, and performing IP-related due diligence for merger and acquisition activities.

-Mr. King drafts and negotiates commercial agreements with significant intellectual property aspects, including joint development agreements, licensing agreements, design or development agreements, services agreements, non-disclosure agreements, and employment agreements.
+Chris drafts and negotiates complex commercial agreements with significant intellectual property aspects, including joint development agreements, licensing agreements, design or development agreements, services agreements, non-disclosure agreements, and employment agreements.

-Mr. King has performed IP-related due diligence for numerous clients in which he has analyzed global patent and trademark portfolios, negotiated the contents of the IP representations and warranties, prepared IP license and transfer agreements, and analyzed various licensing, joint development, employee, and supplier agreements as they relate to intellectual property.
+Chris has performed substantial IP-related due diligence for numerous clients in which he has analyzed global patent and trademark portfolios, negotiated the contents of the IP representations and warranties, prepared IP license and transfer agreements, and analyzed various licensing, joint development, employee, and supplier agreements as they relate to intellectual property.

-Prior to entering law school, Mr. King was a manufacturing engineer with General Motors, where he supervised a department of skilled tradespersons.
+Prior to entering law school, Chris was a manufacturing engineer with General Motors, where he supervised a department of skilled tradespersons.
 While in law school, he was a law clerk with Johnson Controls, where he contributed to the preparation of the company’s Securities and Exchange Commission reports.